Different Types of Braces

 Metal braces are the most common type of braces.
 They’ve been one of the primary tools of orthodontics for decades and are likely what you picture when you think of braces.
-Made from stainless steel, metal braces use a combination of brackets and wires to gently force misaligned teeth into a desired position.
-Although these kinds of braces are silver in appearance, you may choose from a variety of colors for the small bands on the braces’ brackets.
+Made from stainless steel, metal braces use a combination of metal brackets and wires to gently move misaligned teeth into the desired position.
+Although these kinds of braces are silver in appearance, you may choose from a variety of colors for the elastic rubber bands that are placed on the braces’ brackets.

-Metal braces are typically more affordable than the other types of braces.
-However, the cost of treatment varies from patient to patient depending on their specific needs.
+Metal braces are typically the most affordable alignment option.
+However, the cost of treatment will vary from patient to patient depending on their specific needs.

 In recent years, clear braces have become a popular option thanks to their discrete appearance.
-These types of braces are actually made of a ceramic material as opposed to the stainless steel of metal braces.
-This ceramic is what gives them their clear, subtle appearance on your teeth.
+These types of braces are actually made from a ceramic material as opposed to the stainless steel of traditional metal braces.
+This ceramic is what gives them the clear, subtle appearance that helps them blend in with your teeth.

-However, the benefits of less visually prominent ceramic braces don’t come without some drawbacks.
-Ceramic braces are larger and more delicate than traditional braces.
-As a result, you’ll need to be more careful about oral hygiene if you select ceramics over other types of braces.
-That’s why, for the most part, only adults and older teenagers will generally be fitted with ceramic braces.
+Because ceramic braces are larger and more delicate than traditional braces, they do require a bit more care.
+If you choose this option, you’ll need to be more careful about your oral hygiene.
+That’s why, for the most part, it’s only recommended that adult patients and older teenagers be fitted with ceramic braces.

-Unlike braces, clear aligners are a completely transparent and removable tray made of acrylic, much like a mouth guard.
-These acrylic trays apply force on your teeth just like braces to bring them into alignment.
-And because they’re removable, even during treatment, you can drink and eat whatever you like.
+Unlike metal or ceramic braces, Invisalign™ aligners are a completely transparent and removable tray made of acrylic, much like a mouthguard.
+These acrylic trays apply gentle force on your teeth, just like braces, to straighten your teeth.
+And because they’re removable, even during treatment, there are no restrictions on what you can eat or drink.

-Although they are removable, clear aligners should be worn for 22 hours a day or more.
+Although they are removable, clear aligners should be worn for at least 22 hours each day.
 You should only remove them when necessary to stay on track with your treatment schedule.
-As your teeth begin to move, you’ll need to swap your aligners for a new set that will continue to ease your teeth toward their final positions.
-Typically, patients receive three sets of aligners during office visits and begin to use new sets every two weeks.
+As your teeth begin to adjust, you’ll periodically swap your aligners for a new set that will continue to ease your teeth toward their final positions.
+Typically, patients begin to use a new set every two weeks throughout treatment.